redhat-cip/dci-ansible/README.md

 This sample will download the components from the DCI control-server and write them to the `dest` path.

-### dci_upload
+### dci_file

-`dci_upload` is an ansible module to attach a file to a job.
+`dci_file` is an ansible module to attach a file to a job.
 It will rely on the exported environment variable to authenticate and retrieve information from the DCI control server.

 Its usage looks like: